LuisEJaar/LuisEJaar/README.md

 - Hi, I’m @LuisEJaar
 - I’m interested in a smattering of things.
-- I’m currently learning full stack development through The Odin Project.
-- I’m looking to collaborate on nothing at the moment, I'm far too green.
+- I’m open to collaborating and hope that you find something in my past work that inspires you.
 But feel free to say hello.
 - You may reach me at luisjaarcoding@gmail.com

 <!---